Innoxious/hackintosh-hp-840-g3-intel-ac8260/README.md

 - USB-C port
 - M.2 NVMe SSD

 ^ WiFi and Ethernet do not perform as well as they would on Windows/Ubuntu.
+See [OpenIntelWireless's FAQ](https://openintelwireless.github.io/itlwm/FAQ.html#performance-sucks)

-Some speed stats:
+Speed stats:

 | Device      | Actual (Mbps) | Expected (Mbps) |
 |-------------|---------------|-----------------|